ObsidianCat/shopping-wish-list/README.md

 ```
 npm start
 ```
-The application will be available, by default, at
+The application will be available, by default at
 ###
 http://localhost:4000/